 Pros of this method:

-- Best for home woodwork task.
-Method Two: The real time saver.
+- Best for home woodwork tasks.
+Method Two: The real-time saver.

 Method two: The time sever